We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 This is the one solvent-extracted oil that made it on our list.
 Read here for more on extraction methods.

 Jasmine oil is more expensive than many other oils — a little goes a long way.
 For this reason, we chose the Jasmine Sambac Absolute oil for its price point and ease of use, since it’s already diluted to 10 percent mixed with fractionated coconut oil.
 Note that it’s not recommended for aromatherapy use.
+This oil has a floral scent that’s said to be sweet and fruity.

 Jasmine extract for aromatherapy